1972 The Salvation Army commenced a street outreach program at Lackey Av Coorparoo.

 2004 New JPET contract for Brisbane North region only.
 Education program expanded to include Caboolture.

-2004 YOS gains funding for the overnight Place of Safety pilot program, in response to VSM (volatile substance misuse) and new police powers.
+2004 YOS gained funding for the overnight Place of Safety pilot program, in response to VSM (Volatile Substance Misuse) and new police powers.
 Completed in December in 2005

 2005 Expanded accommodation program and purchased a property in Bracken Ridge to accommodate up to 6 young people with on-site House Mentors.
 JPET contract expanded to include Redcliffe, Lawnton and Caboolture.

 2005 YOS formed Partnership with St James College to provide the Alternate Delivery Education Program at the Fortitude Valley site.